"All God's Children" Campaign: Strategy

 The "All God's Children" project included phone banking, TV commercials, banner ads, and "direct-mail" messages.
-The ad campaign featured testimonies from Christian parents of LGBT children, gay army veterans, and transgender students to appeal towards the religious community.
+The ad campaign featured testimonies from Christian parents of LGBTQ children, gay army veterans, and transgender students to appeal towards the religious community.
 The Mississippi campaign itself was expected to cost approximately $310,000, out of a total of $8.5 million including Alabama and Arkansas over the course of three years.
 The first television commercials aired in November 2014 in Mississippi, two days before a federal court hearing on a state law banning same-sex marriage.

 Response

 The American Family Association of Mississippi issued a retaliatory statement in November [2014] arguing that the "[normalization of] homosexuality in the southern states" would not be acceptable to their program.
 Others argued that the campaign wouldn't be enough to change the hearts of "biblically literate Christians."
-Southern Protestants, especially those in the Southern Baptist Convention, have been alleged to be the most vehemently opposed to the expansion of LGBT protections in the south.
+Southern Protestants, especially those in the Southern Baptist Convention, have been alleged to be the most vehemently opposed to the expansion of LGBTQ protections in the south.

+One of the campaign's affiliates in Walton County, Georgia, came under heavy criticism from right-wing political commentators for having granted the custody of two boys to William and Zachary Zulock, a gay couple who, between 2019 and July 2022, repeatedly abused both children.
+Some of the commentators, including Charlie Kirk and Laura Ingraham, falsely and unfoundedly associated same-sex adoption with the Zulocks's crimes.